raghiiboiibaxtor/raghiiboiibaxtor/README.md

 - 👀 I’m interested in native applications & user experience.
 - 🌱 I’m currently learning Swift in my graduate summer internship role at Fulton Hogan.
 - 🎓 I have my Bachelor's in Software Engineering and Diploma in Web & Graphic Design.
-- 🤓 I can speak c++, javascript, react, swift, svelte, a bit of Español & English.
+- 🤓 I can speak c++, javascript, react, swift, svelte, a bit of Español & fluent English 😉.
 - 💞️ I’m looking to build, collaborate and learn- get in touch!
 - 📫 Reach me: raghiibaxtor@gmail.com